drawjk705/us-data/README.md

 dataset = getCensus(year=2019, datasetType="acs", surveyType="acs1")
 ```

-The `acsData` object will now let you query any census data for the the ACS 1-year estimates of 2019.
+The `dataset` object will now let you query any census data for the the ACS 1-year estimates of 2019.
 We'll now dive into how to query this dataset with the tool.
 However, if you aren't familiar with dataset "architecture", check out [this](#dataset-architecture) section.

 #### Supported geographies